ncrncornell/DatasetConversions/README.md

 #### Direct conversion from SAS to SPSS
-This is a one step process to convert SAS to SPSS.
-With this type of conversion, sometimes CED2AR is unable to process variable level summary statistics.
+This is a one step process to convert SAS to SPSS using sas script.
+With this type of conversion, CED2AR program is unable to process variable level summary statistics.
-(There is an option to ignore variable level summary statistics in CED2AR upload menu.)
+This option works if variable level summary statistics are not important.
+You should use option to ignore variable level summary statistics when uploading the dataset using CED2AR upload menu.

 	LIBNAME SDF "location of the dataset excluding the dataset name.
 Ex. c:\data\sasdatasets";